Apple Trees for Sale

 You can help the heritage apple search and preservation effort by purchasing some of Tom Brown’s apple trees.
 In purchasing some of these great heritage trees, you will be establishing a “mini preservation orchard” at your home and the proceeds of any sales will help fund Tom’s effort to find additional lost apple varieties.

-We have about 100 apple varieties for Spring sale in very limited quantities.
+In addition to the apples listed below, we have about 20 other apple varieties for Fall sale in very limited quantities.
 Please let us know what varieties you need or describe the apple characteristics you most value or let Tom select some great apple trees for you.
-In the Fall we will have a much larger quantity of trees to select from.

 Banana---large to very large, globular, yellow with a red blush, juicy, from an immense old tree laying down on the ground, ripe October, found in Alleghany Co., NC.